A statistical model for quantum spin and photon number states: Introduction

-The discrete nature of this formalism distinguishes the proposed model from large portions of the literature concerning the foundations of physics.
-This is due primarily to the ubiquitous assumption of continuity in theoretical physics, which can not be empirically confirmed.
-Over the past six decades, there have been several notable attempts to challenge various manifestations of this important assumption.
+The discrete nature of this formalism further differentiates the proposed model from much of the literature concerning the foundations of physics.
+This is due primarily to the ubiquitous assumption of continuity in theoretical physics.
+Importantly, this assumption can never be empirically confirmed due to the discrete nature of empirical data.
+That is, the continuity of the optical spectrum, for example, is not a testable prediction of classical or quantum optics.
+Challenging this assumption was a central motivation for the work presented here.
+As the length ($n$) of the sequences used to model ontic states becomes large, the number of possible observable outcomes grows while probabilities become smooth.
+In the limit that $n$ goes to $\aleph_0$, or the countable infinity, the cardinality of ontic state spaces generally go to $\aleph_1$, or the uncountable infinity.
+It is in this limit that a correspondence to canonical quantum theory may be found.

+Over the past six decades, there have been several notable attempts to challenge various manifestations of the continuity assumption.
 The most prominent of these attempts being Roger Penrose's work on spin networks and the subsequent development of Loop Quantum Gravity \citep{Penrose1971, Ashtekar2021}.
-More recently, the Cellular Automata program has gained some attention through the work of Gerard 't Hooft \citep{Hooft2014}.
+This has spawned many interesting ideas, including the closely related project of ``Polymer Quantum Mechanics" \citep{Ashtekar2003,Corichi2007}.
+More recently, the Cellular Automata program has gained some attention through the work of Gerard 't Hooft \citep{Hooft2014} and Stephen Wolfram \citep{Wolfram2002}.
 Also of relevance is the work of David Finkelstein on the issue of a Space-Time Code \citep{Finkelstein1969}, as well as the work by Chang et al. on their Galois Field Quantum Mechanics \citep{CHANG2013.1, Chang2013.2, Chang2014, Chang2019}.
-Though not directly related to the issue of continuity, the Amplituhedron research program initiated by Arkani-Hamed et al. is relevant here due its use of combinatorial techniques in the calculation of probabilities \citep{Arkani_Hamed2014, Arkani_Hamed2018}.
-Collectively, these research efforts have contributed significantly to the literature upon which the present work is based.
+Though not directly related to the issue of continuity, the Amplituhedron research program initiated by Arkani-Hamed et al. is relevant here due to its use of combinatorial techniques in the calculation of probabilities \citep{Arkani_Hamed2014, Arkani_Hamed2018}.
+Collectively, these research efforts have contributed significantly to the prior art upon which the present work is based.

-To motivate our specific approach to modeling the physical system of interest, we will begin with a top-down analysis of a result provided by QM.
-The expression which generates the probability of observing a particular spin projection $m'$, given a system with total spin $j$, initial spin projection $m$, and relative rotation of spatial frames $\theta$, is as follows: